Yug771/MCP-Server/README.md

 │   └── notes.txt         # An example document
 ├── MCP-client.py         # Example script to interact with the server ├── MCP-server.py         # The backend server logic
+├── streamlit_app.py      # Web interface for the DocAssistant
 ├── requirements.txt      # Python dependencies
 └── README.md             # This file
 ```